Arizona vs. Michigan State College Basketball Predictions & Picks - November 23

 Arizona Performance Insights

-- The Wildcats are outscoring opponents by 36.6 points per game with a +183 scoring differential overall.
-They put up 99.6 points per game (second in college basketball) and give up 63.0 per contest (59th in college basketball).
+- The Wildcats' +183 scoring differential (outscoring opponents by 36.6 points per game) is a result of scoring 99.6 points per game (second in college basketball) while allowing 63.0 per contest (60th in college basketball).

-- Arizona wins the rebound battle by 21.4 boards on average.
-It collects 45.0 rebounds per game, which ranks third in college basketball, while its opponents grab 23.6 per contest.
+- Arizona wins the rebound battle by an average of 21.4 boards.
+It is collecting 45.0 rebounds per game (third in college basketball) compared to its opponents' 23.6 per contest.

-- Arizona hits 8.8 three-pointers per game (73rd in college basketball) at a 41.5% rate (10th in college basketball), compared to the 8.0 its opponents make while shooting 31.7% from deep.
+- Arizona knocks down 8.8 three-pointers per game (75th in college basketball) at a 41.5% rate (10th in college basketball), compared to the 8.0 its opponents make while shooting 31.7% from deep.

-- The Wildcats' 113.0 points per 100 possessions on offense rank 10th in college basketball, and the 71.5 points they allow per 100 possessions rank 12th in college basketball.
+- The Wildcats average 113.0 points per 100 possessions on offense (ninth in college basketball), and allow 71.5 points per 100 possessions (11th in college basketball).

-- Arizona wins the turnover battle by 2.0 per game, committing 14.4 (314th in college basketball) while its opponents average 16.4.
+- Arizona has committed 2.0 fewer turnovers per game than its opponents, averaging 14.4 (316th in college basketball action) while forcing 16.4 (28th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.